+Discover Bank offers % APY on its online savings account compared to E-Trade’s 0% but it pays 1% cash back on the first $3,000 of debit card purchases each month with its checking account.
 E-Trade’s banking accounts are complementary products to its brokerage account, allowing customers easy access to a host of investment options — something Discover Bank doesn’t offer.

-- Is E-Trade Bank safe?
+- Is E-Trade good for beginners?

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of Jan 5., 2021.
+All other information on accounts is accurate as of June 28, 2022.

 This content is not provided by E-Trade Bank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by E-Trade Bank.